KyeongsupChoi/BookReviewNotes/Programming/DeepLearningWithPython.md

 This fairly naive approach achieves an accuracy of 88%.
 With state-of-the-art approaches, you should be able to get close to 95%.

+#### 3.4.5 Using a trained network to generate predictions on new data

+You can generate the likelihood of reviews being positive by using the predict method:

+#### 3.4.6 Further experiments

+The following experiments will help convince you that the architecture choices you’ve made are all fairly reasonable, although there’s still room for improvement:
+ You used two hidden layers.
+Try using one or three hidden layers, and see how doing so affects validation and test accuracy.
+ Try using layers with more hidden units or fewer hidden units: 32 units, 64 units, and so on.
+ Try using the mse loss function instead of binary_crossentropy.
+ Try using the tanh activation (an activation that was popular in the early days of neural networks) instead of relu.

+#### 3.4.7 Wrapping up

+Here’s what you should take away from this example:
+ You usually need to do quite a bit of preprocessing on your raw data in order to be able to feed it—as tensors—into a neural network.
+Sequences of words can be encoded as binary vectors, but there are other encoding options, too.
+ Stacks of Dense layers with relu activations can solve a wide range of problems (including sentiment classification), and you’ll likely use them frequently.
+ In a binary classification problem (two output classes), your network should end with a Dense layer with one unit and a sigmoid activation: the output of your network should be a scalar between 0 and 1, encoding a probability.
+ With such a scalar sigmoid output on a binary classification problem, the loss function you should use is binary_crossentropy.
+ The rmsprop optimizer is generally a good enough choice, whatever your problem.
+That’s one less thing for you to worry about.
+ As they get better on their training data, neural networks eventually start overfitting and end up obtaining increasingly worse results on data they’ve never seen before.
+Be sure to always monitor performance on data that is outside of the training set.